tomncooper/FaceAge/README.md

 # FaceAge Script

-This script will process a directory of images through the Microsoft Azure [Cognative Services API](https://azure.microsoft.com/en-gb/services/cognitive-services/) [Face API](https://docs.microsoft.com/en-us/azure/cognitive-services/face/) and save the resulting face age and emotion scores to a csv file.
+This script will process a directory of images through the Microsoft Azure [Cognitive Services API](https://azure.microsoft.com/en-gb/services/cognitive-services/) [Face API](https://docs.microsoft.com/en-us/azure/cognitive-services/face/) and save the resulting face age and emotion scores to a csv file.